BrendanKenny04/Record-Manager/assign3/README.md

 ## Test Execution

-To successfully run this code, you will need to first clone this repository.
+To successfully run this code, you will need to first clone this repository (or download the ZIP file).
 There are no dependencies other than a functioning C compiler with a standard library, so everything is contained within the repository.

 ###